Skip to main content

 Anna Egalite, Ph.D.

-Anna J. Egalite is an associate professor in the Department of Educational Leadership, Policy, and Human Development at North Carolina State University.
+Anna J. Egalite is a professor in the Department of Educational Leadership, Policy, and Human Development at North Carolina State University.
 She holds a Ph.D. in Education Policy from the University of Arkansas, a masters in elementary education from the University of Notre Dame, and a bachelors in elementary education and history from St. Patrick’s College in Dublin, Ireland.
 She completed her postdoctoral fellowship in the Program on Education Policy and Governance at Harvard University.
 In fall 2017, she served as a Visiting Assistant Professor of Public Policy at Duke University.

 In 2020, she was named a University Faculty Scholar, a program that recognizes outstanding early- and mid-career faculty members for their significant academic achievements and contributions to NC State and the greater community.
 Egalite was also included on Education Week’s 2020 RHSU Edu-Scholar Public Influence Rankings as one of the Top 200 education scholars who had the biggest influence on educational practice and policy in 2019, one of only four junior faculty members in the nation named to the list.
 In 2017, the College of Education and Health Professions at the University of Arkansas awarded her the Outstanding Young Alumni Award, and in 2015, she was the recipient of the University of Notre Dame’s Michael Pressley Award for a Promising Scholar in the Education Field.